mahesh-panchal/nextflow-novice/_episodes/13-docker.md

 ---
-title: "Supplementary - Nextflow and Package Managers"
+title: "Supplementary: Package Managers - Docker"
 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How can I use software from docker containers?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Demonstrate how to use Nextflow with Docker."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Docker must be enabled using `docker.enabled=true` in the configuration."
+- "The `container` directive can be used to load a docker image."
 ---

 # Package Managers